Ironchip-Security/LBFraud-SDK-iOS/README.md

 1. Privacy - Location Always and When In Use Usage Description, and insert the description as string
 2. Privacy - Location When In Use Usage Description, and insert the description as string
 3. Privacy - Location Always Usage Description, and insert the description as string
+4. LSApplicationQueriesSchemes, and insert the description (this permission is to be able to know if the device is jailbroken)

 First of all you have to request Location Permission in your app